svelezpernett98/Python_script_to_rename_catalog_imgs_to_Amazon_format/README.md

 start.py:
 The start.py is the final version that creates a zip folder out of each one of the previously created "tallas" folder so it can be easily uploaded to Amazon.
 More sizes were added to the code.
+If a folder is equal to 1GB, it creates another one so it doesn´t overpass the file size limit for Amazon.
+This version compares the images in Fotos folder, and the info in Fotos_excel